dingyucanada/Awesome-Medical-AI/README.md

 > A comprehensive, auto-updating collection of cutting-edge AI research papers in medicine and healthcare, updated daily via GitHub Actions.

-## 📊 This Week's Highlights

-*No new papers this week.
-Check back soon!*

 ## 🎯 Research Categories

 ### 🔬 Foundation Models